 - Colon Resections

-Dr. Giammetta and Dr. Hinzman perform robotic assisted gynecological surgeries.
+Dr. Dianne Giammetta and Dr. Justin Hinzman perform robotic-assisted Laparoscopic Hysterectomies.

 As of March 17, 2017, over 40 general and gynecological robotic assisted surgeries have been completed since the end of November.